 This penalty is chosen such that it emphasizes features in an intermediate operating range (not too close-by, not too far away), but does not entirely exclude the features outside of this range.
-From the experiment in section 2.3, the effect of the distance was clearly visible from a distance of 30 m, so from a distance of 20 m a steep decline in weight starts until a distance of 40 m, after which a small weight remains for further distances in order to not completely disable their influence, for the specific situation that only distant features remain.
+From the experiment in chapter 2, the effect of the distance was clearly visible from a distance of 30 m, so from a distance of 20 m a steep decline in weight starts until a distance of 40 m, after which a small weight remains for further distances in order to not completely disable their influence, for the specific situation that only distant features remain.

 The lower limit is a choice.
 The distance to a feature and the velocity of the camera determine how quick a feature will move out of view.
 By implementing a lower limit, close features, which will relatively move out of view quickly, are not taken into account as much as features that remain in view for a longer period of time.
+Additionally, this lower limit also prevents the transition of the autofocus at close distances as seen in chapter 2.
 The lower limit is chosen to be 1 meter.